Editor’s note: This post was originally published on 9/20/19 and has been updated for accuracy and comprehension.

 Someone should have caught this long before me, I thought.
 Along the way, things got more and more complex until it was a smorgasbord of features without any logical pattern or flow.

-Because no one thought to stop and ask for feedback.
+Because no one thought to stop and ask for feedback to make sure they had a truly great UX design.

 We get too close to projects sometimes to give an objective opinion.